General terms and conditions for Borenius Attorneys Ltd

 In some cases, we may need to provide the tax authorities with your VAT registration number and information on the value of your purchases.

 We process personal data in accordance with laws applicable to the protection of personal data (“Data Protection Laws”) for, amongst others, the purposes of identifying our client, checking conflicts of interest, handling assignments, managing client relationships and marketing.
 Those persons whose personal data we process are entitled, in accordance with the Data Protection Laws, to obtain information on the personal data processed by us and to request that we rectify or erase their personal data.
+The client is responsible for notifying its employees, representatives and owners as well as any other parties engaged by the client that their personal data may be processed for the purposes set out in these General Terms and in our Privacy Notice (please see our Privacy Notice at www.borenius.com for further information).

 In the event that you instruct us to work with or agree on us working with other service providers in connection with your assignment, we have the right, unless you specifically instruct us otherwise, to disclose to them such confidential information and materials that we deem necessary for the overall performance of the assignment.